-- The Frucor Group further strengthens its approach to identifying, assessing and addressing modern slavery within its supply chains via its Supply Agreement, which our procurements team has implemented with several key suppliers.
+- Supply Agreement the Frucor Group further strengthens its approach to identifying, assessing and addressing modern slavery within its supply chains via its Supply Agreement, which our procurements team has implemented with several key suppliers.
 The Supply Agreement requires suppliers to adhere to basic principles, which more or less mimic those within the Guidelines described above.
-The Supply Agreement requires that Suppliers shall comply with the Guidelines and as such enact the Guidelines in a more mandatory format, providing the Frucor Group with contractual rights in the event of noncompliance. - Only 10% of the Frucor Group's manufacturing is outsourced.
+The Supply Agreement requires that Suppliers shall comply with the Guidelines and as such enact the Guidelines in a more mandatory format, providing the Frucor Group with contractual rights in the event of noncompliance. - Outsourced Manufacturing Assessments Only 20% of the Frucor Group's manufacturing is outsourced.
+We note this figure is likely to decrease significantly in the near future and we will report on this in our next statement.
 Where we engage with external third parties to manufacture for us, we conduct thorough commercial and quality assessments upfront, as well as ongoing reviews of their performance against the agreed standards and expectations.
-We utilise some outsourced models for transportation of our goods but we regularly review these models to ensure any outsourced arrangements meet our stringent selection and performance criteria, which includes ethical considerations.

-- SBF is a signatory to the United Nations Global Compact which contains ten principles in the areas of human rights, labour, the environment and anti-corruption.
+We utilise some outsourced models for transportation of our goods but we regularly review these models to ensure any outsourced arrangements meet our stringent selection and performance criteria, which includes ethical considerations. - United Nations Global Compact SBF is a signatory to the United Nations Global Compact which contains ten principles in the areas of human rights, labour, the environment and anti-corruption.
 The ten principles are available here and are derived from the Universal Declaration of Human Rights, the International Labour Organisation's Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention against Corruption.
-Our commitment to the UN Global Compact is detailed within the Suntory Supplier Guidelines. - In 2020 in the midst of the COVID-19 Pandemic Frucor NZ was selected Winner of the Human Resources Director NZ Employer of Choice Awards for our overall employee experience.
-The cultures at Frucor NZ and Frucor AU are very similar.
-We believe the receipt of this award in such a difficult time reflects our unwavering commitment to our staff and their rights and working experience, despite the challenges of the COVID-19 pandemic.
-With this culture in the face of the pandemic we were able to continue to conduct our operations with a particular attentiveness towards the wellbeing of our employee base in a way that we believe lowered the risk of modern slavery occurring in our operations.
-We put in place various health and safety mechanisms to protect our staff and those we work with during the pandemic and also ensured all staff had access to support services should they wish to seek same. - In the Frucor Group's operations we strive to ensure that all employees have freely chosen their employment through the various mechanisms described above.
+Our commitment to the UN Global Compact is detailed within the Suntory Supplier Guidelines. - Employee Rights In the Frucor Group's operations we strive to ensure that all employees have freely chosen their employment through the various mechanisms described above.
 We have a clear zero tolerance policy regarding any form of child, forced, bonded or involuntary labour.
-The Frucor Group utilises our employment contracts to try and ensure that all employees are able to leave their employment after reasonable notice and our compliance and human resources teams work to ensure we comply at all times with all applicable laws regarding wages and benefits for our workers. - In 2020 and 2021, we also introduced for our employees a Cultural Diversity Team, a Flexibility/Hybrid working Policy and a Parental Leave Policy.
+The Frucor Group utilises our employment contracts to try and ensure that all employees are able to leave their employment after reasonable notice and our compliance and human resources teams work to ensure we comply at all times with all applicable laws regarding wages and benefits for our workers.

+In 2020 and 2021, we also introduced for our employees a Cultural Diversity Team, a Flexibility/Hybrid working Policy and a Parental Leave Policy.
 We believe the stronger the rights of our employees the better our culture can deter and prevent modern slavery risks.